Foreign Real Estate US Taxes

-- If you own the Mexican rental in your individual name, you report all of your rental income and expenses on Schedule E of your Form 1040.
+- If you own the international real estate rental in your individual name, you report all of your rental income and expenses on Schedule E of your Form 1040.
 All of the allowable expenses are the same as for US property.

 - Expenses you can deduct include management fees, interest, property taxes, utilities, repairs, maintenance, association dues, insurance, depreciation, and other miscellaneous expenses.

 - Unlike property located in the US, you must depreciate the foreign property (amount allocatable to the structure) over a 40 year period rather than shorter times sometimes allowed for US property.

 - You can take a credit against your US federal income tax for income taxes paid to the foreign country on your net rental income after deducting all expenses.
 That credit is limited to the amount of US Federal tax you paid on that rental income on your tax return.
 Any unused foreign tax credit can be carried over to future year.
 Most US states do not allow any credit for income taxes paid foreign countries.